Root Cause Analysis Template

 8 Disciplines of Problem-Solving (8D)

 Quality engineers in the automotive industry first developed 8D for comprehensive RCAs of critical problems in the production process.
-Applying the 8D approach in healthcare, retail, and manufacturing has also been proven to drive effective system changes.
 Conduct an 8D root cause analysis when safety or regulatory issues have been discovered in your business and repetitive customer complaints about your product/service are received.
-Permanent remedial actions based on data and information related to the problem can be established using an 8D template and an 8D RCA report.
+Establish a resolution using an 8D template and an 8D RCA report.

 Six Sigma Methodology (DMAIC)